-Gridded Component An ESMF class that represents a component that is associated with one or more grids.
+- Gridded Component An ESMF class that represents a component that is associated with one or more grids.
 No requirements may be placed on the physical content of a Gridded Component's data or on the nature of its computations.
-See also component, Coupler Component.

-Halo For a given DE, a halo is a set of data points from the computational domains of neighboring DEs that are replicated locally for computational convenience.
+See also component, Coupler Component. - Halo For a given DE, a halo is a set of data points from the computational domains of neighboring DEs that are replicated locally for computational convenience.
 A halo can be defined as all the data points in a DE's total domain excluding those in its computational domain.
-See also computational domain, total domain, exclusive domain.

-Halo update A halo update operation involves synchronization of the values of some or all halo points with the current values of those points on other DEs.
-See also halo.

-Import State The data and metadata that a component requires from other components in order to run.
-See also State, export State.

-Index An integer value associated with a set of coordinates.

-Index space The space implied by a set of indices.
-An index space has a defined dimensionality and connectivity.

-Index space location A location within an index space.
+See also computational domain, total domain, exclusive domain. - Halo update A halo update operation involves synchronization of the values of some or all halo points with the current values of those points on other DEs.
+See also halo. - Import State The data and metadata that a component requires from other components in order to run.
+See also State, export State. - Index An integer value associated with a set of coordinates. - Index space The space implied by a set of indices.
+An index space has a defined dimensionality and connectivity. - Index space location A location within an index space.
 An index space location may be fractional.
-See also physical location.

-Instantiate To create an actual instance of a software class.
-For example, each variable of derived type Field in an ESMF Fortran application is an instance of the Field class.

-Interface Used generally to refer to a set of operations that characterize the behavior of a class or a component.
-Also used to refer to the name and argument list of a particular method.

-Joint Milestone Codeset(JMC) Joint Milestone Codeset.
-This is the set of climate, weather and data assimilation applications used as ESMF testbeds during the initial NASA-funded phase of ESMF development.

-Joint Specification Team(JST) The JST is the body of developers and users who collaborate to create the ESMF software.
+See also physical location. - Instantiate To create an actual instance of a software class.
+For example, each variable of derived type Field in an ESMF Fortran application is an instance of the Field class. - Interface Used generally to refer to a set of operations that characterize the behavior of a class or a component.
+Also used to refer to the name and argument list of a particular method. - Joint Milestone Codeset(JMC) Joint Milestone Codeset.
+This is the set of climate, weather and data assimilation applications used as ESMF testbeds during the initial NASA-funded phase of ESMF development. - Joint Specification Team(JST) The JST is the body of developers and users who collaborate to create the ESMF software.
 The main form of communication for the JST is the weekly telecon.
-Terms of Reference are in the ESMF Project Plan.

-LocalArray A LocalArray is the portion of an ESMF Array that resides on a particular DE.
-See also Array.

-LocalTile A LocalTile is the portion of a grid Tile that resides on a particular DE.
-See also Tile.

-Location Stream An ESMF class that represents a list of locations with no assumed relationship between these locations.
+Terms of Reference are in the ESMF Project Plan. - LocalArray A LocalArray is the portion of an ESMF Array that resides on a particular DE.
+See also Array. - LocalTile A LocalTile is the portion of a grid Tile that resides on a particular DE.
+See also Tile. - Location Stream An ESMF class that represents a list of locations with no assumed relationship between these locations.
 The elements of a Location Stream are not assumed to share the same metadata.
 Location Streams are not yet implemented.
-See also background grid.

-Logically rectangular grid A grid in which a set of coordinates (x,y,z, ...) in physical space can be mapped one-to-one to a set of regularly spaced points (i,j,k, ...) in a rectangular logical space, preserving proximate relationships.
-See also Grid.

-Loose FieldBundle A loose FieldBundle is an ESMF FieldBundle object that contains fields whose data is not contiguous in memory.
-See also FieldBundle, packed FieldBundle.

-Machine model A generic representation of the computing platform architecture.
+See also background grid. - Logically rectangular grid A grid in which a set of coordinates (x,y,z, ...) in physical space can be mapped one-toone to a set of regularly spaced points (i,j,k, ...) in a rectangular logical space, preserving proximate relationships.
+See also Grid. - Loose FieldBundle A loose FieldBundle is an ESMF FieldBundle object that contains fields whose data is not contiguous in memory.
+See also FieldBundle, packed FieldBundle. - Machine model A generic representation of the computing platform architecture. - Mask A data field marking a span within a larger data field. - Memory domain The portion of memory associated with the data on a given DE.
+The memory domain is always at least as large as the total domain.
+See also total domain. - Mosaic grid A mosaic grid is composed of multiple logically rectangular grid tiles that are connected at their edges, for example, a cubed sphere grid.
+See also grid tile. - MPMD Multiple Program Multiple Datastream.
+Multiple executables, any of which could itself be an SPMD executable, executing independently within an application.
+See also SPMD.